RiptideStar/RiptideStar/README.md

 - ⚡ Fun fact: ...
 -->
 - I am Kyle Zhang:
-  - an incoming freshman at UPenn M&T (Wwarton + CS)
+  - an incoming freshman at UPenn M&T (Wharton + CS)
   - enjoys coding, tennis, and video games

 In mathematics and computer science, I am passionate about: